Glossary

 How Is NFC Used in Hospitality, Travel and Leisure?

-It also offers a new way for consumers to connect with your brand.
-Moreover, it can also be used when customers check-in and out of hotels, planes, or even leisure areas like film theatres and parks.
+It also opens a new channel for connecting with your brand.
+The same chip can handle check-in and check-out at hotels, on planes, or even at leisure spots like film theatres and parks.

 What Is a Near-Field Communication Chip?

-NFC chip is an electronic chip that can be used in smartphones or any device to enable the same kind of communication.
-Therefore, they work by tapping into each other or bringing them to close proximity.
+An NFC chip is an electronic chip built into smartphones or other devices to enable that same short-range communication.
+The chips work by touching against each other or coming into close proximity.

-If one is making payments using NFC chips, they communicate with each other by touching them together or bringing them into proximity, usually no more than a few centimetres.
-This technology allows you to share your Android content with others and even use your device to control other devices.
+When you pay with NFC chips, they connect by touching or sitting within a few centimetres of each other.
+The technology also lets you share your Android content with others and even use your device to control other devices.

 What Is a NFC Tag?

-Near field communication tags enable you to carry out a variety of data-related operations.
-At a shop, for instance, you may use an NFC tag to hold information on various items.
-Each tag has a unique function that allows you to utilize it for various activities.
-NFC presently supports five different tag kinds.
+NFC tags let you carry out a range of data-related operations.
+In a shop, for example, a tag can hold information about individual items.
+Each tag has a unique function, so you can put it to work across many activities.
+NFC currently supports five different tag kinds.

-This tag is a type of smart label that an NFC-enabled smartphone can read.
-It consists of a chip and antenna.
-Moreover, it may store text or contain URLs and interact with other devices or apps that support the kind of interaction the NFC tag represents.
-The most common example is tapping your phone on another phone to establish a Bluetooth connection.
+A tag is a type of smart label that an NFC-enabled smartphone can read.
+It consists of a chip and an antenna, and it can store text, hold URLs, and interact with other devices or apps that support the kind of exchange the tag represents.
+The most common example is tapping one phone against another to set up a Bluetooth connection.

 NFC tags are ubiquitous in Japan, where they are used to make payments at vending machines and elsewhere